DaveDeCaprio/voice-stream/docs/contributing/process.md

 Any warnings in the doc build will cause the real doc build to fail.

+For more work on docs, run `sphinx-autobuild docs docs/_build/html --port 8001`.
+This starts a live updating server for the docs.

 ## Running integration tests

 To run the integration tests you need to set up a /.env file with appropriate credentials.
 See /.env.example for details.